-Keys and CSPs CSP Type Generation Input / Output Storage Destruction Use U2 Key 3-Key Triple-DES AES-CTR DRBG Not Input or Output Flash memory encrypted with GSK N/A 24-byte Triple-DES key used in conjunction with the auth code for a firmware update to derive a key used to decrypt the firmware update image when it is loaded into the module.
+Key/CSP Name Description Token or Module Wrapping Certificate (TWC) Based on the Hardware Origin Certificate (HOC).
+The TWC is an X.509 certificate signed by the private key corresponding to the HOC.
+Used in exchange of session encryption key as part of the handshake during the cloning protocol.
+Stored as plaintext in the Param area.
+U2 Key 24-byte TDES key used in conjunction with the auth code for a firmware update to derive a key used to decrypt the firmware update image when it is loaded into the module.
 Used for backwards compatibility purposes with earlier firmware versions.
-Token or Module Variable Key (TVK) AES-256 AES-CTR DRBG Not Input or Output Tamperable BBRAM in plaintext Zeroized as part of a tamper event It is used to encrypt authentication data stored for auto-activation purposes.
+Stored in the Param area.
+Token or Module Variable Key (TVK) 32-byte AES key stored in a dedicated non-volatile RAM.
+It is used to encrypt authentication data stored for auto-activation purposes.
 The non-volatile RAM is actively zeroized in response to a tamper event.
-Master Tamper Key (MTK) AES-256 AES-CTR DRBG Not Input or Output Tamperable BBRAM in plaintext Zeroized as part of a tamper event The MTK encrypts all sensitive values Key Encryption Key (KEK) AES-256 AES-CTR DRBG Output Encrypted Tamperable BBRAM in plaintext Zeroized as part of a decommission signal The KEK encrypts all sensitive values and is zeroized in response to a decommission signal.
-Masking Key AES-256 AES-CTR DRBG Not Input or Output Flash memory encrypted with SGSK N/A AES 256-bit key used during masking operations.
-Stored encrypted using the SGSK.
-Manufacturer's Integrity Certificate (MIC) RSA-4096 public key certificate Loaded at manufacturing Not Input or Output Flash memory in plaintext N/A Used in verifying Hardware Origin Certificates (HOCs), which are generated in response to a customer function call to provide proof of hardware origin.
-Manufacturer's Verification Key (MVK) RSA-1024 public key Loaded at manufacturing Not Input or Output Flash memory in plaintext N/A 1024-bit public key counterpart to the Manufacturer's Signature Key (MSK) held at SafeNet Assured Technologies.
-Used for key migration support for legacy HSMs.
-Device Authentication Key (DAK) RSA 2048 bit private key ANSI X9.31 Not Input or Output Flash memory encrypted with GSK N/A 2048-bit RSA private key used for a specific PKI implementation requiring assurance that a key or a specific action originated within the hardware crypto module.
-Hardware Origin Key (HOK) RSA 4096 bit private key ANSI X9.31 Not Input or Output Flash memory encrypted with GSK N/A A 4096 bit RSA private key used to sign certificates for other device key pairs, such as the TWC.
+Master Tamper Key (MTK) 32 byte AES key that is stored in the battery-backed RAM of the module's security co-processor.
+The MTK encrypts all sensitive values and is erased in response to a tamper event.
+Key Encryption Key (KEK) 32 byte AES key that is stored in the module's battery-backed RAM.
+The KEK encrypts all sensitive values and is erased in response to a decommission signal.
+Masking Key AES 256-bit key stored in the Param area.
+It is generated on the cryptographic module at initialization time.
+It is used during masking operations.
+Encrypted using the SGSK.
+Manufacturer's Integrity Certificate (MIC) 4096-bit RSA public key certificate corresponding to the Manufacturer's Integrity Key (MIK) held at SafeNet.
+Used in verifying Hardware Origin Certificates (HOCs), which are generated in response to a customer function call to provide proof of hardware origin.
+Stored as plaintext in flash.
+Manufacturers Verification Key (MVK) 4096-bit Public key counterpart to the Manufacturer's Signature Key (MSK) held at SafeNet.
+Used to verify the digital signature on a firmware update image.
+Stored in flash as plaintext.
+Device Authentication Key (DAK) 2048-bit RSA private key used for a specific PKI implementation requiring assurance that a key or a specific action originated within the hardware crypto module.
+Encrypted using the GSK.
+Hardware Origin Key (HOK) A 4096 bit RSA private key used to sign certificates for other device key pairs, such as the TWC.
 It is generated at the time the device is manufactured.
-Hardware Origin Certificate (HOC) RSA-4096 public key certificate Loaded at manufacturing Not Input or Output Flash memory in plaintext N/A The X.509 public key certificate corresponding to the HOK.
+Encrypted using the GSK and stored in the Param area.
+Hardware Origin Certificate (HOC) The X.509 public key certificate corresponding to the HOK.
 It is signed by the Manufacturer's Integrity Key (MIK) at the time the device is manufactured.
+Stored as plaintext in the Param area.